-The important thing to consider is attitude.
-Listen to your own intuition and if you aren't sure than a career advisor is a great place to start.
-It doesn’t matter if people think you’re a fool for wanting to start your own business or you want, or need to go back to school.
+The important thing to consider is the attitude.
+Listen to your own intuition and if you aren’t sure that a career advisor is a great place to start.
+It doesn’t matter if people think you’re a fool for wanting to start your own business or you want or need to go back to school.
 Trust yourself and listen to that inner voice!
 There will obviously be fear but you will soon realise that most people will support and applaud your efforts.

 Working in Technology